A&W Restaurants: United Fruit Co. and United Brands Company subsidiary

+Negotiations to sell the chain began in November 1981.

 Taubman Investment Co. subsidiary

-In 1982, A. Alfred Taubman purchased A&W and placed under Taubman Investment Co.
+In 1982, A. Alfred Taubman purchased A&W and placed it under Taubman Investment Co.
 Taubman only purchased the restaurant company and not A&W Beverages.
 The chain dropped to fewer than 500 locations in the mid-1980s.
 A freeze on issuing franchises was put in place.
+Taubman wanted to restructure the chain by changing its "outdated" image.
+Franchisees were being neglected in the United Fruit phase.
+Taubman opted to withdraw agreements with 100 franchisees that were performing poorly and ousted 80% of its workforce.
+With this, the new management decided to split its fast-food restaurants into two units – the conventional orange roof A&W restaurants, which were still the majority, and A&W Great Food Restaurants.

+In 1983, A&W opened its first restaurant in Thailand, at the Central Ladprao shopping mall in Bangkok.